-“Here in Cleveland, the community has been decimated, people deported, an imam was deported,” said M. Isam Zaiem, a Syrian-American who has been living in Cleveland since 1974 and a founder of the Cleveland and northern Ohio chapter of the Council on American-Islamic Relations, or Cair, a national group based in Washington.
+“Here in Cleveland, the community has been decimated, people deported, an imam was deported,” said M. Isam Zaiem, a Syrian-American who has been living in Cleveland since 1974 and is a founder of the Cleveland and northern Ohio chapter of the Council on American-Islamic Relations, or Cair, a national group based in Washington.

 “The community hasn’t bounced back since,” Zaiem added, referring to the post-9/11 world.

 Now, as the Palestinian Authority’s announcement that it planned to apply for statehood through the United Nations Security Council on Jan.
 15 may be fading, the Palestinian population in Cleveland can shrug.
 The last time the Authority applied for statehood, in September 2011, it failed; seven years later, Palestine was granted observer status by the UN.
-Its new application — if it happens — coincides with Palestine assuming the leadership of the Group of 77 countries for 2019.
+Its new application — if it happens — coincides with Palestine assuming the leadership of the Group of 77 countries’ caucus for 2019.